yingweiwo

 Therapeutic Uses

-Misoprostol is indicated for the prevention of gastric ulcer associated with the use of nonsteroidal anti-inflammatory drugs (NSAIDs), including aspirin, in patients at high risk of complications from gastric ulcer, such as the elderly, and in patients with concomitant disease or patients at high risk of developing gastric ulceration, such as those with a history of ulcer. /Included in US product labeling/
+Misoprostol is indicated for the prevention of gastric ulcers caused by the use of nonsteroidal anti-inflammatory drugs (NSAIDs, including aspirin), especially in patients at high risk of gastric ulcer complications, such as the elderly, and patients with other diseases or a history of gastric ulcers. /Included on US product label/

-Misoprostol is indicated in the short-term treatment of duodenal ulcer. /NOT included in US product labeling/
+Misoprostol is also indicated for the short-term treatment of duodenal ulcers. /Not included on US product label/

-The efficacy and tolerability of mifepristone in combo with misoprostol for termination of early pregnancy (up to 49 days of amenorrhea) are established.
+The efficacy and tolerability of mifepristone in combination with misoprostol for the termination of early pregnancy (amenorrhea not exceeding 49 days) have been demonstrated.

-For more Therapeutic Uses (Complete) data for MISOPROSTOL (8 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of misoprostol (of 8 types), please visit the HSDB record page.

 Drug Warnings